- Yoga & Ayurveda Reisen

 Surajnath, head of the Shri Jasnath Ashram and president of the Shridev Trust, is the host of the yoga program.
 With his Master in Yoga Psychology from the Bihar School of Yoga in India, he specializes in traditional Hatha and Tantra Yoga.

 Little Shri Jasnath Asan (Ashram) is located in the heart of Rajasthan in the small village of Panchla Siddha (Deep Meditation Square) 100 km from Jodhpur.
 It is one of the oldest Asans in the Malwar region.
 The great Saint Shri Boyat ji Maharaj, the direct disciple of Shridev Jasnath ji’s, founded the ashram more than 500 years ago.
 The Shri Jasnath sect is a splinter that can be traced directly back to the yoga god Shiva.
-Shri Jasnath himself, a great saint who in his only 24 years did much positive work for the area in western Rajasthan, was a direct disciple of Saint Gorkhnak.
+Shri Jasnath himself, a great saint who in his only 24 years did much positive for the area in western Rajasthan, was a direct disciple of Saint Gorkhnak.

 The ashram is well known among The Indian followers of the Shri Jasnath community.
 During large festivities on certain holidays and events, thousands of followers make pilgrimages to the Holy Place to honor the place of their Holy Leaders.